ChristofSchwarz/qseok_oidc_helm/README.md

 ```
 helm get values qlik >qliksense.yaml
 ```
-Edit this file.
-Add a new entry under section "identity-providers.secrets.idpConfigs".
-Copy/paste the settings then modify accordingly:
+Edit qliksense.yaml with your editor of choice (e.g. nano).
+Add or merge the following entries.
+Copy/paste below settings then modify accordingly (edge-auth config enforceTLS and secureCookies is only needed if the qlik sense site runs with a non-public certificate).
 ```
+edge-auth:
+  config:
+    enforceTLS: false  # in case a self-signed certificate is used
+    secureCookies: false  # in case a self-signed certificate is used

 identity-providers:
   secrets:
     idpConfigs: